-View our guide to gaining TEFL employment overseas.
-Whether you are totally new to this idea or have already completed a qualification course our guide should be able to help you get on the teaching employment ladder around the world.
-The number of people traveling abroad to teach English is increasing every year and a lot of companies offer TEFL courses which provide you with a learning experience and help prepare for a teaching placement.
-If you are open to living abroad and you would like to get paid then a career as a TEFL teacher could be appealing to you.
+Whether you are totally new to this idea or have already completed a qualification our guide should be able to help you get on the teaching employment ladder around the world.
+The number of people traveling abroad to teach English is increasing every year and if you are open to living abroad and you would like to get paid then a career as a TEFL teacher could be appealing to you.
 Teaching abroad can open up a whole new world of opportunities, thousands of people are enjoying the experience of a lifetime working abroad as an esl teacher and you can too.
-Maybe you are new to this idea or you are currently researching options but this is one opportunitiy not to be missed!
+Maybe you are new to this idea or you are currently researching options but this is one opportunity not to be missed!
 For all those who are teachers or want to be teachers, those who want to do something different, and those who want to bring some excitement into their lives, teaching abroad is for you.

 Get paid to work as an English teacher overseas, there are jobs available around the world.

 Take a gap year and teach abroad, educate and brighten the lives of less privileged children.
 Education is a key area to make a difference with your time on your gap year, and teaching abroad is the most popular choice.
 If you enjoy working with children and want to gain valuable teaching experience, our teaching projects are ideal for you.
 There are exciting gap year teaching opportunities across the world, you can use your gap year to teach in primary schools, secondary schools, community centres or specific outreach programs.
-Options include becoming teacher in Asia, working to help students in Africa, help educate Buddhist monks or slum and street children, or teach English to kids from rural villages in South America.
 You will have the opportunity to teach English and/or teach Maths and Sciences, as well as bring kids something fun such as drama, arts and crafts.
 Children are keen to learn something new and fresh from you.
 In return, you will learn from them, from the poor, the disabled and from adults eager to make more from their lives.
 This is a great way to do something worthwhile on your gap year!

 If you are worried about lack of experience or if you have reservation then please don't let this hold you back.
-To get paid to teach and travel abroad all you will need a TEFL qualification, this gives you information and knowledge about teaching which is recognised worldwide.
-Most countries have different eligibility criteria, most require a degree and a TEFL course to apply for jobs whilst others are more relaxed.
+To get paid to teach and travel abroad all you will need is a qualification, this gives you information and knowledge about teaching which is recognised worldwide.
+Most countries have different eligibility criteria, most require a degree and a qualification to apply for jobs whilst others are more relaxed.
 You can find jobs if you are not a native English speaker but this is sometimes more difficult.
 Different schools, colleges and hiring agencies have certain teaching application criteria.
-Internationally recognized TEFL or TESOL certification are sometimes required and a bachelors degree needed whilst a lot of institutions also require you to be a native English speaking adult.
+Internationally recognized qualifications are sometimes required and a bachelors degree needed whilst a lot of institutions also require you to be a native English speaking adult.

-You do not need any previous experience of work or the knowledge of a foreign language but both of these are an advantage in the competative job market.
+You do not need any previous experience of work or the knowledge of a foreign language but both of these are an advantage in the competitive job market.
 Also when teaching abroad you might also need to provide a police clearance if working with children from your native country.
-A TESOL / TEFL certification, and a Bachelors or High School Degree, are usually the standard requirements for teaching English abroad but in some countries you can get by without one.
+A teaching qualification, and a bachelors or high school degree, are usually the standard requirements for teaching English abroad but in some countries you can get by without one.
 Most people who want to learn English are children and young adults, so you would not find teaching them as stressful as teaching a roomful of adults.
 Furthermore, the job will leave you completely free on the weekends, when you can do as you please.
 You can go on longer trips on the weekends, even as you make smaller trips during the weekdays, when you will be free for much of the day.
 Teaching abroad is not a holiday and sometimes the experience can be difficult, it is a challenge to immerse yourself in a foreign culture and live like a local.

 These are generally the three different types of TEFL teaching positions available: